mstksg/inCode/copy/entries/sum-types-and-subtypes-and-unions.md

 data Entity = User Int | Post Int
 ```

-This data could represent a user at a user id, or a post at a post id.
-If we
+An `Entity` here could represent a user at a user id, or a post at a post id.
-considered it purely as a union of `Int` and `Int`:
+If we considered it purely as a union of `Int` and `Int`:

 ```c
 union Entity {